 Balanced soil with the proper pH and nutrient levels is necessary to support healthy grass growth.
 Many homeowners, and even some professionals, neglect to periodically test and amend the soil.

-Experts recommend soil testing every two years to ensure your grass gets what it needs.
+The Fix: Experts recommend soil testing every two years to ensure your grass gets what it needs.
 Your local extension service office offers tests for a nominal fee and responds with recommendations for amendments to bring your soil into balance for healthier, hardier grass.

 Mistake: Improper Mowing